 But I checked, and no, it wasn’t a freestander, it was definitely a slide-in, and it definitely wasn’t 29 7/8, I remember measuring the thing over and over, double, triple, quintuple-checking the reading on the tape measure, and no two ways about it, 30 inches.
 Otherwise, it would’ve fit in the space, right?
 WTF?

 So I rushed into our kitchen here in Mahone Bay, which also features a slide-in stove nestled amid Caesarstone ™ .
 The tale of the tape?
-29 7/8 inches.
-No less, and not a hair more.
-Like the guy at White Knight would have predicted, because, after all, they all are.
+29 6/8 inches.
+A little less than the old one at home.
+Certainly not bigger than 29 7/8.
+Just like the guy at White Knight would have predicted, because, after all, none of them are.

 Yet surely that couldn’t be true!
-Surely they aren’t all 29 7/8 inches wide!
+Surely they aren’t all one to two eighths short of 30 inches wide!
 Ours sure wasn’t!
 So to settle the matter, we visited the local Home Depot, where they have a broad selection, all the major brands, Samsung, LG, Maytag, Frigidaire, whatever, and there I am with my tape measure, flitting from stove to stove like a busy bee hopping between flowers in a garden full of carnations, and yup.
 Son of a bitch.
 Every frigging one of ’em.
-They’re all 29 7/8 inches.
+They were all 29 7/8 inches.
 Invariably.
 Just as if it’s the standard industry spec. or something.
-Sure, they all say they’re 30 inches, that’s the brochure stat, but you know, two-by-fours aren’t actually two inches by four inches, either, it’s a term of art, see?
+Sure, they all say they’re 30 inches, that’s the brochure stat, but look, two-by-fours aren’t actually two inches by four inches, either, it’s a term of art, see?
 When it says “30”, read “29 7/8”.
+Or, you know, maybe a little less.

 So how the Hell is it that the one sitting there grinning at me in the middle of my kitchen floor is verifiably and exactly 30 inches wide?
 Seriously – how is that??
 Dunno.
 Beats me.
 Beats everybody else.
 I get shrugs.
 Nobody even has a suggestion.
 Manufacturing error?
 Not likely, actually not a chance, not these days, you know, sir, those things are built mainly by robots, out of pieces made precicesly to spec. by other robots, and it’s not like they vary from lot to lot or anything like that.
 Look, how could they?
 These things have to be interchangeable.
 The folks who put together those high-end custom kitchens, without which these snazzy stoves would have no reason to exist in the first place, have to be able to rely on the standard dimensions.
 Think about it.
 They aren’t about to go running around to all sorts of appliance stores, continually making sure that the new models are all still the same size, just like they were last year, are they?
 Can you imagine?
 Nossir.
 All the same width, depth, and height, buddy, that’s how it has to work.